 These reports list 'failing foods' under the Imported Food Control Act 1992.
 They show food imports that have failed analytical testing, or for containing non permitted additives or ingredients.
 They also show food is not permitted because it may be a prohibited plant, or fungi.

-These reports don’t list foods that have failed for having non-compliant labels.
+These reports don’t list food that has failed for having non-compliant labels.
 If a food fails a label inspection, the importer can fix the label, re-export the food or destroy it.

 For an annual overview of inspection activity see our Imported Food Inspection data reports.